mahavedalla/mahavedalla/docs/questions/kusala/what-is-the-cause-of-all-evil.md

-# What is the cause of all evil?
+Question: What is the cause of all evil?
 Answer in Brief: -
  Category: Kusala
 Sutta References: -